Information asymmetry

 In an asymmetric balance of power, one side has more information than the other.

 In contract theory, mechanism design, and economics, an information asymmetry is a situation where one party has more or better information than the other.

 Information asymmetry creates an imbalance of power in transactions, which can sometimes cause the transactions to be inefficient, causing market failure in the worst case.
 Examples of this problem are adverse selection, moral hazard, and monopolies of knowledge.

-A common way to visualise information asymmetry is with a scale, with one side being the seller and the other the buyer.
-When the seller has more or better information, the transaction will more likely occur in the seller's favour ("the balance of power has shifted to the seller").
-An example of this could be when a used car is sold, the seller is likely to have a much better understanding of the car's condition and hence its market value than the buyer, who can only estimate the market value based on the information provided by the seller and their own assessment of the vehicle.
-The balance of power can, however, also be in the hands of the buyer.
+A common analogy used to visualise information asymmetry is the typical weighing scale, wherein one side represents the seller and the other the buyer.
+When the seller has more or better information, the transaction will more likely occur in the seller's favour (the balance leans to the seller's side).
+An example of this could be when a used car is sold, in which case the seller is likely to have a much better understanding of the car's condition—and hence its market value—than the buyer, who can only estimate the market value based on the information provided by the seller and their own assessment of the vehicle.
+Conversely, in a scenario where the buyer has more information, the scale leaning towards the buyer's side represents a shift in the power to manipulate the transaction.
 When buying health insurance, the buyer is not always required to provide full details of future health risks.
-By not providing this information to the insurance company, the buyer will pay the same premium as someone much less likely to require a payout in the future.
-The adjacent image illustrates the balance of power between two agents when there is perfect information.
-Perfect information means that all parties have complete knowledge.
-If the buyer has more information, the power to manipulate the transaction will be represented by the scale leaning towards the buyer's side.
+By not providing this information to the insurance company, the buyer will pay the same premium as someone less likely to require a payout in the future.
+Alternatively, a state of equilibrium can be achieved whereby both agents are equally knowledgeable.
+If it's the case that all information relevant to a given transaction is known to both (or all) parties, the situation is said to be a perfect information scenario.